 Divorce- Dissolving Marriages and Civil Unions:

 In Illinois, both heterosexual and same-sex couples can enter into a civil union or marriage, with the same legal obligations, responsibilities, protections and benefits afforded to heterosexual couples under Illinois law.
-There are differences in treatment of civil unions and marriages at the federal level, however, and our experience can help guide LGBT couples through the differences between marriages and civil unions and their respective dissolutions.
+There are differences in treatment of civil unions and marriages at the federal level, however, and our experience can help guide LGBTQ couples through the differences between marriages and civil unions and their respective dissolutions.

 When facing or contemplating a divorce, individuals often feel considerably stressed, emotionally taxed and simply lost in navigating the legal system.
 We provide the quality and knowledgeable representation you need, with a goal of obtaining equitable results while preserving the integrity and sanctity of the family.
 We recognize that no two families are the same, and therefore an individualized solution is required in every case.